-4. More complete calculations will be required with the building plans that demonstrate the adequate design of the mitigation system.
-It will need to be shown that the 10 year Opre release rate based on the final design can be achieved into the available soils, or is otherwise controlled. ======== UPDATED ON DECEMBER 19, 2008 BY TRAVIS RIEBER ========

-1. Provide an updated tributary drainage area map for the proposed drainage system.
-Submit hydrology and pipeline calculations stamped and signed by the engineer demonstrating that the pipe sizes are adequate to convey runoff for a 10-year storm event.
-Also describe and show on the plans a safe overflow path for a 25- year storm event.
+Please call the Dept. of Public Works, Storm Water Management Section, from 8:00 am to 12:00 noon if you have questions. ====== UPDATED ON MAY 13, 2009 BY TRAVIS RIEBER ======== 1.
+Provide a tributary drainage area map for the proposed drainage system.
+Please submit hydrology and pipeline calculations, demonstrating that the pipe sizes are adequate to convey runoff for a 10-year storm event, performed on the County standard spreadsheet Fig. SWM-6.
+Also describe and show on the plans a safe overflow path for a 25-year storm event.